casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 ## Binary data and wire formats

 Use pointer to `char` when representing NUL-terminated string.
 To represent arbitrary binary data, use pointer to `uint8_t`.
-(Many older Tor APIs ignore this rule.)
+(Many older Nuon APIs ignore this rule.)

 Refrain from attempting to encode integers by casting their pointers to byte